Omartarek876/ATmega32_Drivers/README.md

 ## Features

-- **Modular Driver Architecture**: Organized drivers for ATmega32 microcontroller peripherals like GPIO, UART, SPI, I2C, ADC, and more.
+- **Modular Driver Architecture**: Organized drivers for ATmega32 microcontroller peripherals like GPIO, UART, SPI, I2C, ADC, PWM, Timers, External Interrupts, EEPROM, and Watchdog Timer.
 - **Sensor Modules**: Easy-to-use drivers for common sensors such as temperature, humidity, and distance sensors.
 - **External Devices**: Drivers for integrating external devices such as LCD displays, keypads, and more.
 - **Well-Documented Code**: Each driver is accompanied by a detailed description of usage and configuration.